 Film & Television

-The Letters, The Kitchen Chair, Same Time Next Year, Dead Still, Please Like Me, 134 (Winner - Best Actress at Wood Hole Film Festival/Cape Cod), Bridget and Eamon, The Emerald Stone, Rising/Falling, Wrecking the Rising, Train Room: Grace, Fingerprints, Hot Knives, Poison Pen, Penny Dreadful, My Whole Half Life, Love Hate: seasons 3, 4 and 5, City Of Hate, Stalker, Red Line, Angel, Two Hearts, Death Of A Superhero, Situations Vacant, The Con Saw Tina Effect, Eamon, El Juego Del Ahorcado, Little White Lie, Blue Soup, Prosperity, Frankie, Bitterness, What If?, King Of Nothing, Adam And Paul, W.C., The Magdalene Sisters, On The Edge, Accelerator, Crushproof, A Great Party, Recoil, The Marriage Of Strongbow and Aoife, The Very Stuff, Fair City, Love Is The Drug, The Big Bow Wow, Ambassador and Random Passage
+The Wonder, A Christmas Matter, Valhalla, Abode, Let The Wrong One In, The Letters, Save Me From Everything, Dead Still, Each Other, Please Like Me, 134 (Winner - Best Actress at Wood Hole Film Festival/Cape Cod), Bridget and Eamon, The Emerald Stone, Rising/Falling, Wrecking the Rising, Train Room: Grace, Fingerprints, Hot Knives, Poison Pen, Penny Dreadful, My Whole Half Life, Love Hate: seasons 3, 4 and 5, City Of Hate, Stalker, Red Line, Angel, Two Hearts, Death Of A Superhero, Situations Vacant, The Con Saw Tina Effect, Eamon, El Juego Del Ahorcado, Little White Lie, Blue Soup, Prosperity, Frankie, Bitterness, What If?, King Of Nothing, Adam And Paul, W.C., The Magdalene Sisters, On The Edge, Accelerator, Crushproof, A Great Party, Recoil, The Marriage Of Strongbow and Aoife, The Very Stuff, Fair City, Love Is The Drug, The Big Bow Wow, Ambassador and Random Passage

-Animations: Captain Sabertooth, Luis n Luca, Oops, Back In The Deep End, Anchors Up 2 Demo, Casparade, Luis and the Aliens, Niko 2, Thor - The Edda Chronicles.
+Animations: Cardamon Town, Niko: Beyond the Northern Lights, Little Allan, Rabbit Academy, Two Buddies and a Badger 2, My Fairy Troublemaker, Royals Next Door, Captain Sabertooth, Luis n Luca, Two by Two: Overboard, Anchors Up 2 Demo, Casparade, Luis and the Aliens, Niko 2, Thor - The Edda Chronicles.

 Documentaries: Paying For Sex (Narrator- RTE Reality Bites), 1916 -The Irish Rebellion.